semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 ![png](/blog/assets/post_cont_image/output_153_0.png)

-We start first by setting the grid to dark with a font_scale of 1.5 and then use the subplots function pass to it 2 as the first argument to represent two rows then another 2 to represent two columns.
+We start first by setting the grid to dark with a font_scale of 1.5 and then use the subplots function pass to it 2 as the first argument to represent two rows and another 2 to describe two columns.
 Finally, the third argument is the figure's size as a tuple with 15 for the width and 10 for the height.

 The subplot function will return a figure and the axes variables.
-The axis helps us to select a specific plot in the figure for example if we want to select the birthrate plot, we set the axes to [0,1] : 0 for the index of the row and 1 for the index of the column in the figure.
+The axis helps us to select a specific plot in the figure for example if we want to choose the birthrate plot, we set the axes to [0,1] : 0 for the index of the row and 1 for the index of the column in the figure.

-Finally, it is time to draw the distribution plots for each. we set ax parameter to the axes location and set rug to True, rug represents the distribution of values on small bars (called rugplot that strangely resemble barcodes) at the bottom of the X axis.
+Finally, it is time to draw the distribution plots for each.
+We set ax parameter to the axes location and set rug to True, rug represents the distribution of values on small bars (called rugplot that strangely resemble barcodes) at the bottom of the X axis.

 To know more about distribution plot, read the documentation [here](https://seaborn.pydata.org/generated/seaborn.distplot.html).

 #### Violin plot

-There is this very interesting plot called violin plot that combines a box plot and a distribution plot in a single plot.
+There is this fascinating plot called violin plot that combines a box plot and a distribution plot in a single plot.

-Its name comes from the fact that this plot has a form of a violin and its general structure is like this
+Its name comes from the fact that this plot has a form of a violin, and its general structure is like this.

 ![violin_plot](/blog/assets/post_cont_image/violin_plot.svg?sanitize=true)